 Top Tips for Social Networking

 Ensure that you are a popular player online, and that you can contemplate your own profile without recoiling.
-Follow our top tips for how to get the most out of social networking.
+Our Coming of Age course tells you how to get the most out of social networking.

 You don't have to make friends with people you don't know.
 It's not a competition to see how many friends you can get.